Edgemoor

 questions needing your response.
 Kiosks

 will go up around town to answer any questions.
+FYI - homeless need to be included in the

-whether someone is citizen.
+is not to determine whether someone is citizen.

-city approved a 50% cut in funds allocated to neighborhoods.
-Neighborhoods will receive approximately $500
+The city approved a 50% cut in

-2011.
-There will be no ‘Small and Simple
+continue to pay insurance at least through August 2011.
+There will be no ‘Small and Simple Grant’

-Grant’ program for 2010, but $10,000 from that program will be redirected to
+program for 2010, but $10,000 from that program will be redirected to support

-support community garden efforts.
+community garden efforts.
+Details are

 Questions were brought up